jerryshikanga/currency-exchange/README.md

 export FLASK_APP=currencyexchange
 export FLASK_DEBUG=1
 export SECRET_KEY=your_secret_key
+export FIXER_SECRET_KEY=yourkeyhere # Get this from http://fixer.io.
+Its important for currency exchange purposes
 ```

 Create a migration repository.
 This will add a migrations folder to your application.